libra/website/docs/move-overview.md

 }
 ```

-This concludes our tour of transaction scripts.
-For more examples, including the transaction scripts supported in the initial testnet, check out `libra/language/stdlib/transaction_scripts`.
+This concludes our "tour" of transaction scripts.
+For more examples, including the transaction scripts supported in the initial testnet, refer to `libra/language/stdlib/transaction_scripts`.

 ### Writing Modules

-We will now turn our attention to writing our own Move modules instead of just reusing the existing `LibraAccount` and `LibraCoin` modules.
-Consider the following situation.
+We will now turn our attention to writing our own Move modules, instead of just reusing the existing `LibraAccount` and `LibraCoin` modules.
+Consider this situation:
 Bob is going to create an account at address *a* at some point in the future.
-Alice wants to "earmark" some funds for Bob so he can pull them into his account once it is created.
+Alice wants to "earmark" some funds for Bob so that he can pull them into his account once it is created.
 But she also wants to be able to reclaim the funds for herself if Bob never creates the account.

-To solve this problem for Alice, we will write a module `EarmarkedLibraCoin` that:
+To solve this problem for Alice, we will write a module `EarmarkedLibraCoin` which:
-- Declares a new resource type `EarmarkedLibraCoin.T` that wraps a Libra coin and recipient address
+* Declares a new resource type `EarmarkedLibraCoin.T` that wraps a Libra coin and recipient address.
-- Allows Alice to create such a type and publish it under her account (the `create` procedure)
+* Allows Alice to create such a type and publish it under her account (the `create` procedure).
-- Allows Bob to claim the resource (the `claim_for_recipient` procedure)
+* Allows Bob to claim the resource (the `claim_for_recipient` procedure).
-- Allows anyone with an `EarmarkedLibraCoin.T` to destroy it and acquire the underlying coin (the `unwrap` procedure)
+* Allows anyone with an `EarmarkedLibraCoin.T` to destroy it and acquire the underlying coin (the `unwrap` procedure).

 ```rust
 // A module for earmarking a coin for a specific recipient